Degree Audit Report System

 Student Resources for DARS

 Students may choose to have a numerically graded course graded as Satisfactory/Non-Satisfactory (S/NS).
 There are three different methods to change your grading option, and the one you will use depends on when you are wanting to make the change.
-Professional school students should check with their respective school registrar or adviser for details on S/NS grading options and verify if their program is participating in this process.

 For more information on the S/NS grading option refer to Scholastic Regulations Chapter 110 Grades, Honors, and Scholarship.